 Top View of Savdav Waterfall

 We came back to the road and that is when I noticed a tower that looked like a water tank.
 Following my gut I climbed the slippery tower, I had a hunch that I would get a top view of the waterfall.
 My efforts were well rewarded.
 The top view of the waterfalls is something that I would remember forever.
-It was a bright green cover till the horizon before my eyes.
+It was a bright green cover to the horizon before my eyes.
 Right in the middle this milky white waterfall flows and I could hear its roar right up on the tower.
 As my eyes and camera focus, we could see the small stream that took the shape of the waterfall when the gradient on earth decided to make a sudden change.
 It was a blissful sight to watch.
 All I could see was the grey of the sky, the green of the earth, and a milky white waterfall.

 We had been driving for a few hours now with frequent stops and it was time for a food stop.
 What is better than freshly fried Onion bhajis and Aaloo vada’s when it is water all around.
 We savored them with a piping hot cup of tea.
 Who would not agree that Chai, Pakora, and rains are a lethal combination?
 And this combo is tastiest on a roadside stall where the pakoras come straight out of the pan to your plate.

 Savdav Waterfalls Video, Kankavali, Sindhudurg

 Watch the video of Savdav waterfalls, listen to the roaring sound it creates.

 We again started driving towards our destination of the day – Ganpatipule.